ayghri/SymSpell/README.md

 * For further details about the concept, check https://github.com/wolfgarbe/SymSpell
 * This version if based on the functional implementation https://github.com/ppgmg/github_public/tree/master/spell

-The idea is to use Lavenstein distance to correct words, but only using delete operation (without insertion or transposition).
-Since the delete cost is lower, the larger the dictionary the more computation are spared.
+The idea is to use Lavenshtein distance to correct words, but only using the delete operation (without insertion or transposition).
+Since the delete cost is lower, the larger the dictionary the more computations are spared.

 The algorithm is as follows: